 Monase lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 Monase works at home carrying water, gathering firewood and teaching others.
 There are 2 children in the family.

-Your love and support will help Monase to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Monase in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.